rradfar/front-end-interview-questions/coding.md

 </details>

+---

-**Q5.** Write a function that takes two strings and checks to see if they are anagrams.
+Q. Write a function that takes two strings and checks to see if they are anagrams.
 Inputs consist of lower case alphanumeric letters or spaces.
 Further considerations:
 - You may **NOT** use the built-in `sort()` method.
-- If you need create a new object, do **NOT** create more than one.
+- If you need to create a new object, do **NOT** create more than one.
 - Expected performance: `O(n)` or better.

 ```js